RichLewis007/Show-Excluded-and-Ignored/README.md

 Desktop app for exploring files that match rclone filter rules.
 Built with PySide6 and managed with `uv`.

+## Features

+- Load rclone filter lists and scan a chosen root directory for matches.
+- Results pane highlights matched files with rule metadata and context actions.
+- Context menu lets you open matches in Finder/File Explorer or delete files safely to Trash.
+- Toolbar and File menu provide quick access to select a new root, load filter files, and export results.

 ## Development

 1. Install uv: <https://github.com/astral-sh/uv>